JohannesLorenz/lmms-wiki/Plugin-development.md

 * Run cmake, make, make install (anything else? make clean first?)

 ### Artwork ###
 Create two PNG files.
-One called "logo.png" (48x48 px) which will be displayed as plugin logo in the plugin browser.
-The other is "artwork.png" (250x250 px) which will be the background/wallpaper for your plugin.
+One called _logo.png_ (48x48 px) which will be displayed as plugin logo in the plugin browser.
+The other is _artwork.png_ (250x250 px) which will be the background/wallpaper for your plugin.

 ### Hints ###
-* Do _not_ give the plugin and the class the same name as this causes conflicts of your classname and your plugin namespace - of course you can use compiler's case-sensitivity, e.g. PLUGIN_NAME in Makefile.am is "myplugin" and your class is called "myPlugin"
+* Do __not__ give the plugin and the class the same name as this causes conflicts of your classname and your plugin namespace - of course you can use compiler's case-sensitivity, e.g. PLUGIN_NAME in _Makefile.am_ is "myplugin" and your class is called "myPlugin"